Weekly Class Descriptions

 Gentle Yoga: If you are new or returning to yoga after some time away, rehabilitating an injury or prefer a quiet and easeful practice pace, gentle yoga will serve you well.
 Postures are a blend of active and restorative and will be guided with particular attention to alignment and anatomy, keeping your body safe while your mind lets go.
 We’ll focus on building and maintaining balance, keeping the immune system strong and creating a foundation for further learning.

-Morning Flow: A fun, inquisitive way to wake up to sensation in the body and set a tone of mind for the day.
+Morning Practice: A fun, inquisitive way to wake up to sensation in the body and set a tone of mind for the day.
 Class will be guided with attention to breath and alignment with a focus on fully inhabiting our bodies while observing thoughts and sensations.
 We’ll encourage circulation and wakefulness, build warmth and play with balance and adaptability.
+Includes active and Yin-style yoga postures.
 Knowledge of basic yoga poses is helpful but not required.

 Yin Yoga & Meditation

 The insights of deep rest can align our bodies for healing and trend our minds toward simplicity.
 Well-supported postures that very gently traction the spine and encourage the body’s soft tissues to yield will release tension patterns and nourish the nervous system.
-As we move towards the warmer, more active seasons of the year a restorative practice can be a refreshing way to quiet our minds & balance our energy levels.
-A restful compliment to warm-weather athletic endeavors.
+As we move towards the colder and darker seasons of the year a restorative practice can be a rejuvenating way to nourish our minds & replenish our energy levels.

 with Ann Flannery & Kara Douglas